chensiyingcrystal/E-Commerce-web-app-Microservices-/ticketing/design.md

       <img src="../diagrams/design06/8-order.png" width=80% height=80% >
     </div>

-  * Implementation: used **mongoose-update-if-current** to assist in (1) automatically updating version number before data is saved (2) Customizes the find-and-update operation (save) to look for the correct version and update the version
+  * Implementation: used **mongoose-update-if-current** to assist in (1) automatically updating version number before data is saved (2) Customizes the find-and-update operation (save) to look for the correct version(last_verstion = curr_version - 1) and update the version
     <div>
       <img src="../diagrams/design06/9-mongoose.png" width=50% height=50% >
     </div>

 ## Expiration Service
 * implementation: expiration service listens to order-created-events; when the event happens, it enqueues a job with Bull JS option(setting delay for the order expiration duration) and store it into Redis.
-It will dequeue after that duration of delay.
+After the timeout, the Bull JS & Redis will dequeue it.
     <div>
       <img src="../diagrams/design06/10-expiration.png" width=50% height=50% >
     </div>